daniel-molina/visualequation/README.md

 * The badge was done by SMA-DEV (http://www.supermagicadventure.net/) licensed under the WTFPL.

 * I have been inspired by Ekee (http://rlehy.free.fr/) features.
-It is a pity that the program is not mantained (2018) and it did not work for me.
+It is a pity that the program is not mantained (2018).